 Step Action 11.
 Read the informational messages.
 At this point, the installation procedure displays a number of informational messages that report on the progress of the installation.
 There are no further questions.
 If the installation procedure has been successful up to this point, VMSINSTAL moves the new or modified files to their target directories, updates helpfiles, and updates DCL tables, if necessary.
 If you chose to have files purged, that work is done now.
 The installation procedure displays the following messages: %VMSINSTAL-I-MOVEFILES, files will now be moved to their target directories 12.
 Observe the Installation Verification Procedure (IVP): If you selected to run the IVP in Step 7, VMSINSTAL runs it now.
 When the IVP runs successfully, the following is displayed: The IVP for Archive/Backup V3.0 was successful.
+Note: Support for the installation IVP procedure is not available with an ABS-OMT license.
 13. End the installation procedure: Installation of ABS Version 3.0 completed at 12:46 VMSINSTAL procedure done at 12:47 The previous messages indicate that the entire installation procedure is complete.
 You can now log out of the privileged account: \$ LOGOUT \$ SYSTEM logged out at 21-JUL-1996 12:50:00:00 Note: VMSINSTAL deletes or changes entries in the process symbol tables during the installation.
 Therefore, if you are going to continue using the system manager's account and you want to restore these symbols, log off and log on again.